Face Mask Guidelines

 For patients and visitors: Our masking policy is based on the prevalence of respiratory illness — low, medium or high — reported across our organization and facilities.

-1. Low prevalence = Green tier, or masks not required
+1. Low prevalence = Green tier (masks not required)

-2. Medium prevalence = Yellow tier, or masks recommended
+2. Medium prevalence = Yellow tier (masks strongly recommended)

-3. High prevalence = Red tier, or masks recommended
+3. High prevalence = Red tier (masks required)

 Please note we still require masks for some patients and visitors:

-• Who have just been diagnosed with a respiratory infectious illness that requires masking
+• Have just been diagnosed with a respiratory infectious illness that requires masking

-• Who are experiencing respiratory symptoms (e.g., cough, runny nose, and/or sore throat) that are consistent with an infectious illness
+• Are experiencing respiratory symptoms (e.g., cough, runny nose, and/or sore throat) that are consistent with an infectious illness

-• Who have been advised by the patient's medical team to wear a face mask, particularly those who are immunocompromised or are taking precautions because of reduced immunity
+• Have been advised by the patient's medical team to wear a face mask, particularly those who are immunocompromised or are taking precautions because of reduced immunity

-• Who have been requested by a patient to wear a mask
+• Have been requested by a patient to wear a mask

 We strongly recommend that you continue masking in our facilities if you are at high risk of complications from respiratory illnesses because of underlying conditions.